Deputy inspector general of police: India

-In Bangladesh Police, the post of a Deputy Inspector General of police is an important appointment.
-It's the third highest post in the force.
-Generally a DIG commands police range.
-But some times very important responsibility are given to a DIG by the Inspector General of Police.
-To be a DIG and above officers must qualify in the Bangladesh Civil Service (BCS) exam.
-Then he/she is appointed as Assistant Superintendent of Police, following that, additional Police Super, then he/she have to be prompted to Police Super, then Additional Deputy Inspector General and then Deputy Inspector General.
-If he/she performed well and the Home ministry thought, then they can promoted to Additional Inspector General to Inspector General of Bangladesh Police (IGP).

-The post is equivalent to the rank of governmental Joint Secretary and Brigadier or so in the armed services.
+The DIGs oversee multiple police districts within their designated police ranges, ensuring efficient policing operations.
+Additionally, some DIGs head specialized units such as armed police, intelligence, crime branch, or administration, providing leadership and coordination in these critical areas.

 Kenya

 In Kenya, a Deputy Inspector-General of Police is a three-star rank of the Kenya National Police Service.
 (S)he is immediately below the Inspector-General and immediately above the Senior Assistant Inspector-General.
 Two officers hold this position and they command the Kenya Police Service and the Administration Police Service respectively.

 Malaysia

-In Malaysia, a Deputy Inspector-General of Police is the second most senior rank in the Royal Malaysia Police, ranking below an Inspector-General of Police and above a Commissioner of Police.
-Officers in this rank wear the sultan's-crown insignia over four five-pointed stars (in a diamond shape) over crossed baton and kris.
+Within the Royal Malaysia Police ("Polis DiRaja Malaysia" in Malay) hierarchy, the Deputy Inspector-General of Police occupies the second most senior position, positioned below the Inspector-General of Police and above the Commissioner of Police.
+Those holding this rank adorn the sultan's-crown insignia, accompanied by four five-pointed stars arranged in a diamond shape, all positioned above crossed baton and kris symbols.